The first piece of advice I'd give to anyone who wants to start a business is this: "Have a plan."

 Frank's temper was both amusing and frightening.
 Nearly everyone who had ever worked for him had witnessed it at one time or another.
 It reminded one of a child's temper tantrum with a little bit of psychopath thrown in for good measure.
 Like an R-rated Tasmanian Devil.
 Chaotic venom from a demon possessed 4 year old.

-At Leslie's he usually saved it for the waiters.
+At The Italian Villa he usually saved it for the waiters.
 One time he threw a full trashcan down the flight of steps from the dishroom to the kitchen.
 It tumbled down to the bottom throwing leftover food, sauce, paper, broken glass and other rubbish all over the stairs, walls and railings.
-He screamed a few more moments and then grabbed a passing waiter, a Chinese/American guy named Geoff Chen by the arm.
+He screamed a few more moments and then grabbed a passing waiter, a Chinese/American guy named Chen by the arm.

 "What?"
 Chen had no idea what was going on.